top of page

 a living tradition

-Detroit Zen Center is a community established in 1990.
-We are a US branch of Sudeok-sa -- a major temple in Korea founded in the 6th century -- affiliated with 400 temples and zen centers, and 12,000 monastics world-wide.
-Our founding teacher is Hwalson Sunim, a monk with extensive training in the US, Canada, and Korea.
-He opened this Zen Center at the direction of his master, Wondam Sunim.
+Detroit Zen Center was established in 1990.
+We are a US branch of Sudeok-sa -- a major temple in Korea founded in the 6th century CE.
+Our founder is Hwalson Sunim, a monk who trained extensively in the US, Canada, and Korea.

-For the public we offer Guided Zen sessions on Sundays, Intro to Zen Courses, Dharma Talks, guest retreat lodging, gardens & occasional special events.
-For students we offer a regular schedule of meditation, formal and informal meetings with the teachers, talks, retreats and apprenticeship.
-A path to become a lay Dharma teacher or monastic is available here.
+For the public we offer Guided Zen sessions on Sundays, Intro to Zen Courses, Dharma Talks, guest retreat lodging, gardens, meals & special events.
+For students we offer a regular schedule of meditation, apprenticeship and retreats.
+Lay or monastic training and ordination is possible.

 bottom of page